noamelf/googlemeet.spoon/README.md

 ## Usage

-Clone the repo to your Spoons dir, usually `~/.hammerspoon/Spoons` Then in your init.lua add the following:
+Clone the repository to your Spoons directory.
+The default location is `~/.hammerspoon/Spoons`.
+Update your init.lua file with the following lines of code:

 ```lua
 GoogleMeet = hs.loadSpoon("GoogleMeet")